Tomash667/carpg/doc/script.md

 * For EVENT_CLEARED:
   * Location@ onCleared.location - cleared location.
 * For EVENT_DIE:
-  * Unit@ unit - unit that died.
+  * Unit@ onDie.unit - unit that died.
 * For EVENT_DESTROY:
-  * Usable@ usable - destroyed usable.
+  * Usable@ onDestroy.usable - destroyed usable.
 * For EVENT_ENTER:
   * Location@ onEnter.location - entered location.
   * Unit@ onEnter.unit - entering unit if unit event.
 * For EVENT_GENERATE:
-  * Location@ location - location that is generated.
+  * Location@ onGenerate.location - location that is generated.
-  * MapSettings@ mapSettings
+  * MapSettings@ onGenerate.mapSettings
-  * int stage - stage 0 is before generating (can use mapSettings), stage 1 is after.
+  * int onGenerate.stage - stage 0 is before generating (can use mapSettings), stage 1 is after.
-  * bool cancel - can be used in stage 0 to cancel some default logic.
+  * bool onGenerate.cancel - can be used in stage 0 to cancel some default logic.
+* For EVENT_KICK:
+  * Unit@ onKick.unit - kicked out unit.
 * For EVENT_PICKUP:
-  * Unit@ unit - unit picking item.
+  * Unit@ onPickup.unit - unit picking item.
-  * GroundItem@ groundItem - picked ground item.
+  * GroundItem@ onPickup.groundItem - picked ground item.
-  * Item@ item - picked item.
+  * Item@ onPickup.item - picked item.
+* For EVENT_RECRUIT:
+  * Unit@ onRecruit.unit - recruited unit.
 * For EVENT_UPDATE:
-  * Unit@ unit - unit to update.
+  * Unit@ onUpdate.unit - unit to update.
 * For EVENT_USE:
-  * Unit@ unit - unit using item.
+  * Unit@ onUse.unit - unit using item.
-  * Item@ item - used item.
+  * Item@ onUse.item - used item.

 ### GroundItem type
 Item on ground that can be picked up.